 Photo 3 © Jean-Pierre Maurin.
 Dancer Vania Vaneau.

 Major figure of new French dance, Maguy Marin bombards the audience with the salvo attack of Salves, its striking images evoking a world in crisis.
 With dancers of explosive energy and meticulously choreographed staging, this powerful work is tinged with both the serious and the farcical.

 Photo © Michel Cavalca

 Founded in 1984 in greater Paris, the Compagnie Maguy Marin benefited from the cultural development policies of the François Mitterrand government and became in 1985 the Centre chorégraphique national (CCN) de Créteil et du Val-de-Marne.
 From the outset, the company has presented strong, disturbing works that break the established codes of dance and clearly reflect a movement of protest against bourgeois society.
-Whether disparaged or...Read more about Compagnie Maguy Marin
+Whether...Read more about Compagnie Maguy Marin